 The boat you will be fishing on during your Oregon Tuna Charter

-We fish from of our 35’ Coldwater walk around charter boat, the Katie Lu.
+We fish from of our 36'7" Yellowfin full walk around charter boat, the Liberty Gun.

-Katie Lu is powered by twin Yamaha, 350 hp, four stroke engines, that get us to the tuna grounds quickly, quietly and reliably.
+Liberty Gun is powered by triple Yamaha, 300 hp, four stroke engines, that get us to the tuna grounds quickly (40 mph cruise!), quietly and reliably.
 In fact, they are so quiet when idling, you have to look back at the motors to see if water is coming out of them to tell if they are even running.

-We also have all the safety gear, including a satellite phone, hi power vhf radio, GPS Chartplotter, 48 mile radar, 8 man life raft, flares, first aid kits, and life jackets.
-Both the captain and the first mate hold coast guard licenses, insurance, and have been participating in this sport for many years.
+We also have all the safety gear, including a satellite phone, high power vhf radio, GPS Chartplotter, FLIR Night Vision, 62 mile radar, 8 man life raft, flares, first aid kits, and life jackets, including inflatebles.
+Insured and bonded of course.
+The captain Kevin Newell is Coast Guard licensed.
+Deck hand Will Martin and I have considerable experience on the ocean catching Albacore and making these fun trips.
 We take your safety seriously!

-We also pride ourselves on taking extra good care of your catch.
-Each fish is bled as soon as it’s brought on board, and then stored in ice in our hold or in kill bags to ensure you bring back high quality table fare.
+We take extreme pride in taking extra good care of your catch.
+Each fish is bled as soon as it’s brought on board, and then stored in ice in our hold or in kill bags to ensure you bring back very high quality table fare.

-We provide all bait, tackle, rods, ice, lunch and cold drinks.
+We provide all bait, tackle, rods, and ice.